samlevine03/gopoker/README.md

 To check out the benchmarks, run `./bench.sh`.
 If you can't run the script, try running `chmod +x bench.sh` first.
 You can also just run `go test ./benchmarks -bench=. -v` in the root directory.

 This will run two tests, one for hand evaluation, and the other for heads-up preflop equity calculation.
-It should take around 15-20 seconds for this to complete.
-We include the `-benchtime=5` flag to increase the benchmark time to 5 seconds, as the default 1 second is too short to get useful results for equity calculation (which is the slower of the two benchmarks).

 ### Hand Evaluation